Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 author_profile: true
 ---

-I investigate how generative AI and AI-mediated communication reshape public perceptions of information credibility, communicative expression, and policy preferences, with implications for governance and institutional decision-making, using computational and experimental methods.
+I develop human-centered evaluation frameworks for generative AI, examining how AI-mediated communication reshapes public perceptions of information credibility, communicative expression, and policy preferences, with implications for governance and institutional decision-making.

-My research program has produced 8 papers with 5 as first author and 6 as corresponding author.
+My research program has produced 8 papers, including 5 as first author and 6 as corresponding author.
 These include a publication in *Humanities and Social Sciences Communications*, submissions Revise and Resubmit at *Telematics and Informatics*, under review at *PNAS Nexus*, *Information, Communication and Society*, *The International Journal of Press/Politics*, and projects targeting *PNAS*.

 ## Job Market Paper